learning-process/parallel_programming_course/docs/common_information/points.rst

 - Penalties:

   - A deadline will be set for each version.
-  - 1 point will be deducted from the version’s score for each day of delay in submission.
+  - 1 point is deducted from the version’s score for each day of delay in submission.
   - The task is considered submitted when it is merged into the master/main branch.